Antonov/Taqnia An-132

 The Antonov/Taqnia An-132 was an improved version of the Antonov An-32 twin-engined turboprop military transport aircraft that was under development jointly by Saudi Arabia and Ukraine.
-It was cancelled in April 2019.
+It was to be a fifth member of the Antonov An-24 family.
+The project was suspended in April 2019 following the withdrawal of Saudi support, and the cancellation of orders from the Royal Saudi Air Force, that was to be the launch customer.
+Subsequently the An-132D prototype, the only one completed, was heavily damaged in the Battle of Antonov Airport in February 2022.
+Since then there has been no further update on the project from Antonov.

 Development

 Origins

 The origins of the An-132 can be found in the Antonov An-24, a Soviet short-range passenger turboprop aircraft developed in the late 1950s by the Soviets.
 The principal advantage of this aircraft over others was its ability to operate in rugged and undeveloped airfields.
-For this reason, the An-24 became a popular aircraft in Soviet aviation, and subsequently friendly countries in Comecon.
-Design work was conducted by the Antonov Design Bureau, and manufactured in large quantities at the Kyiv Aviation Plant, Ulan-Ude Aviation Plant, and Irkutsk Aviation Plant.
+For this reason, the An-24 became a popular aircraft in Soviet aviation, and subsequently friendly countries in the Comecon.
+Design work was conducted by the Antonov Design Bureau, and the aircraft was manufactured in large quantities at the Kyiv Aviation Plant, Ulan-Ude Aviation Plant, and Irkutsk Aviation Plant.

 In the 1960s, a military variant of the aircraft, the Antonov An-26, was produced for the Soviet Air Forces.

 In the 1980s, at the request of the Indian Air Force, for operating in the high-altitude environments of Northern India, the An-26 was fitted with more powerful Ivchenko AI-20 engines.
 This version of the aircraft was designated as the Antonov An-32.
 Production of the An-32 continued after the fall of the Soviet Union at the Aviant Aviation Plant.